-Ranked 5th in the UK for Research Excellence (REF, 2014) and top 125 Universities in the world (QS World Rankings 2014/2015), Cardiff University is recognised as one of Britain's leading teaching and research universities.
+Ranked 5th in the UK for Research Excellence (REF, 2014) and one of the top 125 universities in the world (QS World Rankings 2015/2016), Cardiff University is recognised as one of Britain's leading teaching and research universities.

 Founded in 1883, the University’s breadth of expertise in research and research-led teaching encompasses: the humanities; the natural, physical, health, life and social sciences; engineering and technology.